Looking for something?

 |

-Fencing can be effective for small, critical (economically or environmentally) areas, though the maintenance cost are high.
+Fencing can be effective for small, critical (economically or environmentally) areas, though the maintenance costs are high.

 |